MicrosoftDocs/winrt-api/windows.ai.machinelearning.preview/learningmodeldescriptionpreview_outputfeatures.md

 # Windows.AI.MachineLearning.Preview.LearningModelDescriptionPreview.OutputFeatures

 ## -description
-Gets the output descriptions for the model.
+Gets the output descriptions of the model.

 ## -property-value
 The output descriptions for the model, keyed by the name of the output.